-- 1. Fostering exchange of progress and promising practices in care policies, systems, programmes, and benefits among others: - Policy and regulatory frameworks in the field of care. - Quality standards for early childhood education and care services; and long-term care for dependent persons. - Governance mechanisms and institutional architecture of policies and comprehensive care systems. - Care training and professionalization strategies. - Strategies for financing care policies and systems. - 2.
-Conduct comparative studies and analyses on topics such as: - Time use in care. - Investment required to close the gap between the supply and demand of care services for different populations, as well as prospective analyses of positive economic impacts that such investment generates. - Maternity, paternity, parental leave regulations and their conditions of application. - Regulations and working conditions of care workers and their link to women migration flows in both regions.
+- 1. Fostering exchange of progress and promising practices in care policies, systems, programmes, and benefits among others: - Policy and regulatory frameworks in the field of care. - Quality standards for early childhood education and care services; support for people with disabilities, care for older persons, and long-term care for dependent persons. - Governance mechanisms and institutional architecture of policies and comprehensive care systems, including mechanisms for social participation - Local, territorial and community-based care experiences - Care training and professionalization strategies. - Strategies for financing care policies and systems. - Follow-up, monitoring and evaluation systems for care policies and systems. - 2.
+Conduct comparative studies and analyses on topics such as: - Time use in care and the calculation of satellite accounts to measure unpaid domestic and care work in households. - Investment required to close the gap between the supply and demand of care services for different populations, as well as prospective analyses of positive economic impacts that such investment generates.